-The Local Government Infrastructure Plan identifies a number of Future Trunk Transport items in the vicinity of the site, refer Figure 3.
+The Local Government Infrastructure Plan (2018) identifies a number of Future Trunk Transport items in the vicinity of the site, refer Figure 6.
 It is considered that the proposed development will generate the need for these infrastructure items to come online.

 The plan identifies a trunk drain along the northern boundary of the site (SCF 013 - Trunk Drain - 2011 - \$580,500).
-Whilst this has been somewhat constructed it is uncertain at this stage whether the drainage infrastructure has bene constructed to its ultimate form.